Clara Nomee: Personal life

-Chairwoman of the Crow Nation
+Chairwoman of the Crow Tribe

-Nomee became involved in politics when her husband, Carlton Nomee Sr., became vice chairman of the Crow Nation.
-Clara Nomee served as the secretary of the Crow Nation for one term from 1988 to 1990.
+Nomee became involved in politics when her husband, Carlton Nomee Sr., became vice chairman of the Crow Tribe.
+Clara Nomee served as the secretary of the Crow Tribe for one term from 1988 to 1990.

 Several of Nomee's predecessors had been indicted or impeached for criminal behavior.
 Her immediate predecessor, former Chairman Richard Real Bird, had been convicted for embezzlement and fraud.

-Nomee decided to run for Chairperson of the Crow Nation in 1990.
+Nomee decided to run for Chairperson of the Crow Tribe in 1990.
 She encountered difficulties and a tribal glass ceiling during her first campaign, telling the Billings Gazette in 1992, "When I first ran, men said my place was at home, raising children and taking care of the husband."
-Nomee won the election on May 12, 1990, becoming the first woman to lead the Crow Nation.
+Nomee won the election on May 12, 1990, becoming the first woman to lead the Crow Tribe.
 She would serve for five, two-year terms in office between 1990 and 2000.

 Nomee was one of just six Native American leaders selected to meet with officials of the Clinton administration in Washington, D.C. in 1993.
-She helped to establish Crow Native Days, which attracts thousands of visitors and tourists to the Crow Nation reservation annually.
+She helped to establish Crow Native Days, which attracts thousands of visitors and tourists to the Crow Tribe reservation annually.

 As Chairperson, Nomee shepherded the opening of the Health Service Hospital, which was built for members of the Crow Nation and members of the neighboring Northern Cheyenne.
 Nomee also oversaw the construction and opening of dialysis facilities, a new nursing home, and a bank.

-Nomee was able to increase and attract federal and private revenue streams into the Crow Nation's coffers.
+Nomee was able to increase and attract federal and private revenue streams into the Crow Tribe's coffers.
 She has been largely credited with establishing financial security and stability for the Crow tribal government.

 Her administration settled a long running reservation border dispute, which centered on the 107th meridian and had lasted for more than 100 years.
-The dispute was settled in favor of the Crow Nation, which resulted in millions of dollars in new revenue from a trust fund from a federal coal mine, which was now located on tribal lands.
+The dispute was settled in favor of the Crow Tribe, which resulted in millions of dollars in new revenue from a trust fund from a federal coal mine, which was now located on tribal lands.
 Nomee also successfully fought for a water compact with the government of Montana.